DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 as possible, so that it would be ready if and when similar events occurred in Brazil.

-Brazil's insertion into the global wave of threats to the civilizational pact of democracy that culminated in the attack on a peaceful transition of power that respects the results of democratic elections deserves a sober discussion of this troubled period.
+Brazil\'s insertion into the global wave of threats to the civilizational pact of democracy that culminated in the attack on a peaceful transition of power that respects the results of democratic elections deserves a sober discussion of this troubled period.
 The book does not aim to be a journalistic document but rather an analysis of the attack from its communicative and symbolic aspects.
 More importantly, we do this from a decolonial perspective that carefully avoids interpreting the attempted coup in Brazil as a reflection of events in the United States.

 On 30 October 2022, former President Luiz Inácio Lula da Silva was elected for a third term, defeating the incumbent President Jair